THE STOCK AND SPICE STORY

 At Stock + Spice, we bring Black Trumpet flavors, local ingredients, and creative ideas to home cooks.
 Along with our handmade spice blends and individual spices, we carry locally produced ingredients like heritage beans and grains, jams and jellies, maple syrup, honey, and hand-crafted kitchen wares.
 Every spring, we offer an array of heirloom herb and vegetable seeds.
 In addition to offering fine products for sale, we want Stock + Spice to serve as a place to learn about, discuss and engage in our local food community.

 Evan and Denise Mallett are committed to the preservation of local foodways and are leaders in the local food movement.
 Evan sits on the boards of Chef’s Collaborative and Slow Food Seacoast, and is co-founder, with Denise, of the Heirloom Harvest Project, which promotes regional heritage foods and agricultural diversity.
-Evan is the author of Black Trumpet: A Chef’s Journey Through Eight New England Seasons, and is a four-time finalist for the James Beard Best Chef Northeast Award.
+Evan is the author of Black Trumpet: A Chef’s Journey Through Eight New England Seasons, and is a four-time semi-finalist for the James Beard Best Chef Northeast Award.

 Our black trumpet spice blends

 Chef Mallett offers his Black Trumpet flavors at Stock + Spice through his signature line of spice blends and rubs.
 All of our blends are made in house, in small batches, using the freshest spices and herbs, ground fresh for each batch.